reiver/learn-golang-in-one-day/README.md

 > 5

-But that is _not_ what our calculator does.
+But that is currently _not_ what how our calculator works.
 Our (current) calculator first asks us:

 > Please provide the first number: